 The text said, “I need to talk with someone I trust.”
-Her 7 year old horse had just died from an impaction colic.
+Her 7-year-old horse had just died from impaction colic.
 What words could I say to help her overcome her loss yet allow her to grow from it?

 Our phone conversation, boiled down to its essence, was about two things.
 The first was anger over the inept handling of the event by the attending veterinarian.
 The second was the impossible task of doing the right thing in caring for our horses while being given wrong and harmful instructions and misleading information.